Around the age of 10, you start thinking about your career path.

-If you can’t make a connection from a personal recommendation, then try to find out the organizations, unions or other guilds that represent personnel in that career.
+If you can’t make a connection from a personal recommendation, try to find out the organizations, unions, or guilds representing personnel in that career.

 Ask for the Interview

-Let them know you only plan on taking up about 15 to 30 minutes of their time and it could happen over the phone or in person.
+Let them know you only plan on taking up about 15 to 30 minutes of their time, which could happen over the phone or in person.

 Do Your Homework

-You could also ask to record the interview using a smartphone app, but some folks might be put off by this.
-Bring a notebook and make sure it contain the questions you want answered.
+You could also ask to record the interview using a smartphone app, but some folks might be offended by this.

 Be Prepared to Answer Questions

-This could become a valuable relationship that can pay off down the line and you want to put your best foot forward.
+This could become a valuable relationship that can pay off down the line, and you want to put your best foot forward.